duskcus/duskcus.github.io/views/laravel/components.md

 <p>You should have a functioning page by now.
-You can now start replacing content within the @sections.</p>
+You can start replacing content within the @sections.</p>

 <a href="/views/laravel/setup"><button>Back</button></a>